 Foliar nematodes live and feed inside the leaves.
 When plants are wet, they move to the surface and travel in films of water to other plants or plant parts.
-Their movement inside the leaves is limited by the leaf veins, so spots often have an angular shape with veins at the edges.
-Defoliation can occur under high nematode pressure.

 Fallen leaves contain many nematodes, which can survive in a dried condition for long periods of time.
 The nematodes become active again when moisture becomes available can move up the stems to new leaves.
-Early stage of disease can be noted as small circular lesions as seen in the picture.

 Angular water soaked leaf spots are a key symptom for foliar nematodes.
+Defoliation can occur under high nematode pressure.

 FOLIAR NEMATODE